 The Seasoned Performers is a nonprofit company that celebrates the contributions of older adults by producing both original and well-known material, providing performance opportunities for seniors, and bringing live theatre to special and often underserved audiences.
 Our presentations may be populated with seasoned actors, but the performances appeal to people of ALL AGES!

-Our mission is multifaceted: to give an outlet to vibrant seniors (those who have acted professionally or in the community, as well as those who are just beginning); to support older adults who want to continue contributing to the community; to project a positive view of aging; to reach urban, rural, suburban, and underserved populations with live theatre.
+Our mission to enhance the lives of senior adults is multifaceted: to give an outlet to vibrant seniors (those who have acted professionally or in the community, as well as those who are just beginning); to support older adults who want to continue contributing to the community; to project a positive view of aging; to reach urban, rural, suburban, and underserved populations with live theatre.
 Click here for more details.

 Since 1984, The Seasoned Performers has become one of the largest and longest running senior theatres in the country.
 This distinctive theatre has gained national recognition with its accomplishments and was featured on a list of Creativity and Aging “Best Practices” on the National Endowment for the Arts’ website.